Click individual photos to enlarge and enter the full Lightbox Gallery.

 We are introducing a brand new series of Photo Essays!
 Have a look at amazing Photo Sets all shot by talented photographers.
 Explore the vibe of the city, its hidden treasures, meet the Torontonians!
 This time, let’s have a look at Toronto through the lens of Roland Shainidze!

-Check out their website for more information about admission, group bookings, or renting for special occasions.
-If you have a passion for the past or want to learn about Toronto’s history, have a look at our previous photo essay about Toronto’s other historic landmarks; Black Creek Pioneer Village & Osgoode Hall.
+Check out their website for the upcoming events held in the Village.
+If you have a passion for the old times or want to learn something about Toronto’s history, have a look at our previous photo essay on Toronto’s other historic landmarks, Osgoode Hall and Spadina Museum.

 All visual content is licensed by Creative Commons – you may use individual photos but you need to link them back to this original page properly and clearly attribute them to us.